joelchan/notes/content/C- Synthesis is hard to do with people who don’t share context with you.md

 First, we need to have the right people—or nobody—in the room.
 Either we’re working alone or with a trusted partner who can keep pace with us.
 Someone we can speak with in shorthand, who has the same background knowledge, and who we can be frank with as we jump between ideas.

 Here, the primary concern is being able to [[work at the speed of thought]].
-Bringing someone else up to speed - especially someone with a [[lack of shared context]] - slows the process down and reduces the chances of advancing beyond the basics.
+Bringing someone else up to speed[^1] - especially someone with a [[lack of shared context]] - slows the process down and reduces the chances of advancing beyond the basics.

 This lack of shared context makes it difficult to divide the work of synthesis collaboratively.
 - [[B1]] gave an example from his own experience where he was working on a knowledge graph project with people who did not have a background in knowledge graphs.
 They had 10 sources and divided them up so each person would look at different sources and take notes on them.
 When [[B1]] read his sources, he took notes in the context of what was relevant to the project, whereas his collaborators would write summaries of the entire sources.
 They did not fully understand the driving questions and history of the space, so they had no filter for relevance.